 Customer intelligence involves data that reveals client behaviors, preferences, identities, and needs.

-Later, businesses can use this data to improve support strategies, marketing, and sales.
+Later, businesses can use this data to improve support, marketing, and sales strategies.

-Business professionals usually produce actionable insights with the help of this data to track performance, optimize workflows, and make smarter decisions.
+Business professionals usually derive actionable insights from this data to track performance, optimize workflows, and make smarter decisions.

 Types of Customer Intelligence